-One thing that sellers hear a lot is that healthcare is notorious for being just a bit behind the curve when it comes to digital transformation.
+One thing that sellers hear a lot is that healthcare is notorious for being just a bit behind the curve when it comes to promoting an overdue digital transformation in healthcare.
 On the flip side, Microsoft CEO recently spoke about two years of digital transformation being accomplished in two months.
 How much did healthcare recover?
 How much of that did they overcome over because of this year?

 I would agree that healthcare has been behind for many, many reasons.
 I would make these guesses with my peer group of around 10, and we all guessed around five to seven years behind.
 We did make up some ground, no doubt as such Satya pointed out.
 Two years and two months is pretty accurate.
 We’re still behind, but we made up some ground.
 What really needs to happen now though is for us to take hold of what’s happened, make the best of this horrid situation, but from a digital point of view, really leverage it to close that gap and catch up with the rest of the world and other industries.